alejog38/AWSThreeTierApp/README.md

 ```sh
 terraform init
 ```
-5. Edit the var.tfvars file with your desired values.
+5. Edit the terraform.tfvars file with your desired values, on the other hand, if you want to personalize the deployment you can check the variables.tf file.
 6. Verification of the configuration
 ```sh
 terraform plan -var-file=var.tfvars